Izma810/Izma810/README.md

 ### About Me ✌
 - 🥇 I’m a 13 year old coder
-- 🖊 I know C++, Python, HTML, CSS and JS
-- 📐 I like maths and physics.
 - 📂 I make websites (front end developer for now :))
 - 👩‍🎓 I also do CP using C++
-- 🖌 I also edit videos using premiere pro
 - 😊 Interested in space tech
-- ⚡ Fun fact: Life is great, maybe

 ### Stats 📊
 <p float="left">